krischer/wfs_input_generator/Readme.md

 [![Build Status](https://travis-ci.org/krischer/wfs_input_generator.png?branch=master)](https://travis-ci.org/krischer/wfs_input_generator)

 Seismic waveform solvers are generally written in a high-performance language and require carefully crafted input files to work.
 These input files are very solver dependent and have their own quirks.
-This module attempts to create a generic input file generator that hides the actual input files' syntax and is steered with a nice Python API.
+This module attempts to create a generic input file generator that hides the actual input files' syntax and is steered with a usable Python API.

 It is most useful for performing simulations of real earthquakes.
-The module reads the necessary information from several file formats.
+The module reads the necessary information from several file formats commonly in use in the field.

-A main focus of the development is to make it as easy as possible to add support for further input file formats.
+A main focus of the development is to make it as easy as possible to add support for further waveform solver input file formats.
 This is described later on in more detail.

 The following sketch shows a short overview of what this module does:

 ![Flow](https://raw.github.com/krischer/wfs_input_generator/master/misc/wfs_input_gen_flow.png)

-## Installation
+## Dependencies and Installation

+The module is written in 100 % Python and thus only has very minimal dependencies.
+It currently only works with Python 2.7.x as ObsPy does not yet support Python 3.x.

-### Requirements:
+### Requirements

 * Python 2.7.x
 * ObsPy >= 0.8.3